Forgive me, Father, for I have sinned... Q (disguised as a Greek priest):

 Religious clothing is visually arresting, and priests, nuns, and monks certainly are perceived to have an inherent moral authority

 .
-In fiction, scoundrels or even heroes will dress up as a religious figure as a part of a disguise.
+In fiction, scoundrels will dress up as a religious figure as a part of a disguise.
 This can be used for comedic or dramatic effect.
-The clothing of the Catholic Church is used for the most part, since all Christianity Is Catholic
+The clothing of the Catholic Church is used for the most part, since all Christianity is Catholic

 in the movies.